 Direct feedback and suggestions for self-reflection

-Behavioral changes do not happen after just a few days in a seminar room: It often takes several weeks.
-This makes soft skill training a topic for Blended Learning, where you can particularly achieve sustainable results with long-term online follow-up.
+Behavioral changes do not occur after just a few days in a seminar room: It often takes several weeks.
+This makes soft skill training a topic for Blended Learning, where you can achieve sustainable results, especially with long-term online follow-up.

-Reading tip: Which soft skills are really important for companies in 2019?
+Reading Tip: Which soft skills are truly important for companies in 2019?

-Using the examples of onboarding, sales, and soft skills, you can recognize for yourself which topics are perfectly suited for Blended Learning in companies:
+Using the example of onboarding, sales, and soft skills, you can see for yourself which topics are perfectly suited for Blended Learning in companies:

 Topics that require a uniform knowledge base.